loganjordon/tale/_posts/2020-11-13-objective-morality.md

 This is completely illogical, and it's not hard to see that.

+## Truth Requires Objectivity

-One of the first laws you learn in philosophy is the [law of noncontradiction](https://en.wikipedia.org/wiki/Law_of_noncontradiction).
+One of the first laws you learn in philosophy is the <a href="https://en.wikipedia.org/wiki/Law_of_noncontradiction" target="_blank">law of noncontradiction</a>.
 It's the prime rule for rationality.
 This rule states that 'A' can't be 'A' and 'non-A' at the same time and in the same relationship.
 This means that 2+2 can't equal 4 *and* 5.
 It has to be one, the other, or neither, but it can't be both.

 The same goes for morality.
 Behaviors are, objectively, either morally right or morally wrong.
 Morality is not subjective.
 Just because a murderer thinks they've done moral good for killing someone doesn't make it morally right for all people.
 Killing innocent people isn't right for anyone to do.
 Morality requires objectivity.